So you’re looking for the best key organizer? I tested the most popular key organizers to see which ones are worth your money!

 - Share my results with you

-I’m happy to say that this plan went off without a hitch.
-But before we dive into each key organizer, you need to know a couple of general points:
+I’m happy to say that this plan went smoothly.
+But before we discuss each key organizer, you need to know a couple of general points.

 The products I tested are the best of the best.
-There are hundreds of key organizers out there, including many “me too” products and rip offs.
+Hundreds of key organizers are out there, including many “me too” products and rip-offs.

 The brands included in this article are consistently rated very highly.
-They’re all great options that will stop your keys from jingling around in your pocket.
+They’re all great options for keeping keys from jingling around in your pocket.

-Key organizers make your keys more comfortable to carry, but they don’t make your keys easier to use.
+Key organizers make keys more comfortable to carry, but they don’t make them easier to use.

 In general, less keys is better.
-Most of these organizers work better for people who either don’t own a car or who drive a modern car with keyless entry.
+Most of these organizers work better for people who don’t own a car or drive a modern car with keyless entry.

 If, like me, your car has a thick plastic key and a fob, some of these organizers will be harder to use.

-On the other hand, if you don’t have any car key, or you have a car that only requires a fob (or has the buttons built into the key), these products will work better.
+On the other hand, suppose you don’t have a car key or you have a car that only requires a fob.
+Or maybe you have one with the buttons built into the key.
+These products will work better.

-I found that most key organizers weren’t designed to work with my setup – a thick plastic car key, separate fob and a couple of loose keys.
+I found that most key organizers don’t work with my setup.
+I have a thick plastic car key, a separate fob, and a couple of loose keys.

 No key organizer will “hide” a bulky fob.
-Most of these organizers have a ring for your fob, which means it will dangle off of one end.
+Most of these organizers have a ring for your fob, meaning it will dangle off one end.
+So, a key organizer may be necessary if you only carry a fob and, say, 1-2 keys.

 The Best Key Organizers Right Now

-If you search the web for the best key organizers, you’re sure to come across Bellroy.
+If you search the web for the best key organizers, you will surely come across Bellroy.

-There are several things I like about the Bellroy Key Cover Plus.
+I like several things about the Bellroy Key Cover Plus.
 First, it has a magnetic closure that makes it easy to use with one hand.

-I found both Bellroy Key Covers to have a premium feel, which makes them a pleasure to use.
-They also feel great in the pocket.
+I found both Bellroy Key Covers to have a premium feel, which makes them a pleasure to use and great in the pocket.

-For all of the reasons, the Bellroy Key Cover Plus is among my top two picks for the best key organizer of 2018.
+For all of these reasons, the Bellroy Key Cover Plus is among my top two picks for the best key organizer.

 For the sake of comparison, I went with leather.